 Involves an in-depth approach to the study of women in the criminal justice system from both a theoretical and practical perspective.
 Covers three main areas: 1) women as offenders; 2) women as victims; and 3) women as criminal justice practitioners.

 Examines the complex world of financial crimes, money laundering, and the national and international standards for financial institutional compliance.
-Course fee of $100 for materials applies.

 Studies the history of the American prison system, targeting current issues and trends.
 Explores options for resolving current issues and attempts to understand and diagnose future trends and issues.